lostgrid/lostgrid-site/_docs/gs-controlling-cycle.md

 }
 {% endhighlight %}

 The concept of `cycle` is **extremely important** to Lost and what sets good Lost developers apart from great Lost developers.
-Really try to grok this!